Here’s our updated Olly Beat the Bloat report.

 - Key ingredients such as Ginger are underdosed

-SUMMARY: Olly Beat the Bloat is a decent supplement.
-If you’re looking for something cheap that will help reduce water retention and help with the digestion of everyday food, then Olly Beat the Bloat is not a bad choice.
-However, the product also has a few downsides that you should be aware of before buying.
-The first problem is that it lacks better ingredients for female health, inflammation, and digestion – including turmeric and black pepper extract.
-Secondly, Olly Beat the Bloat only contains 50mg of ginger and 100mg of fennel extract.
-This is too low of a dose to produce a substantial effect.
-While it’s not a bad supplement by any means, the downsides mean it’s not one of the best gut health supplements around, either.
+SUMMARY: Olly Beat the Bloat is a decent female supplement.
+If you’re looking for something affordable that will reduce water retention and help you with digestion, then Olly Beat the Bloat is not a terrible choice.
+However, the product also has a few downsides that make us feel like it is far from the best option on the market.
+The main problem with Olly Beat The Bloat is that it lacks better ingredients for female health, inflammation, and digestion – such as turmeric and black pepper extract.
+What’s more, some key ingredients in Olly Beat the Bloat are underdosed.
+This includes ginger (50mg per serving) and fennel extract (100mg per serving).
+At such low doses, Olly Beat the Bloat is unlikely to produce a substantial effect.
+It could be a good option if you can’t afford anything better right now, but it is definitely not one of the best gut health supplements for us.

 About Olly Beat the Bloat